jlopezbi/rhinoUnfolder/README.md

 Status
 ------

-rhinoUnwrapper is alpha software—it isn't finished yet.
+rhinoUnfolder is alpha software—it isn't finished yet.
 Don't expect it to work for you.

 **Basic mesh unwrapping is working**!
-However, you will need to modify the code to apply it to your own mesh.

 Also, it can only unwrap relatively simple meshes with few areas of high curvature.
 It uses a face-angle weight function.
 Try adding new weight functions for higher quality unfoldings.